giuliodondi/kOS-Shuttle-OPS3/README.md

 - The aerodynamics of the Shuttle in KSP are close but not exactly like in real life.
 The biggest difference is during the Transition phase, which is usually entered high on energy.
 Guidance will consistently command high drag but the Shuttle never seems to reach it.
 In any case, ranging works fine
 - The Angle of Attack profile is 40° at Entry Interface, ramping down to 30° by Mach 18, and then ramping down again from Mach 8.
   - In reality the Shuttle used 40° fixed until the rampdown at Mach 12.
 Technical documents show that the 40/30 profile was suggested for high-crossrange missions such as the 3B once-around mission out of Vandenberg, which is why I chose it
-- If Speedbrakes are set to Auto, they will open at Mach 3.8.
-In real life they would open at Mach 10 to help with trimming.
+- If Speedbrakes are set to Auto, they will open at Mach 3.8
+  - In real life they would open at Mach 10 to help with trimming.
 I saw that this generates too much drag in KSP
+  - If you want manual speedbrakes, I suggest to leave them closed until about Mach 3 and then open them about 2/3 before TAEM
 - Flying CSS is tricky because Guidance will comand continuous corrections of bank angle to track the drag profile.
-In particular, it will overbank right after a roll reversal to counter the exra lift gained. **You MUST be focussed closely on the HUD and follow the commands if you fly CSS**
+In particular, it will overbank right after a roll reversal to counter the extra lift gained. **You MUST be focussed closely on the HUD and follow the commands if you fly CSS**

+## Entry guidance during a TAL abort

+The trajectory after an ascent TAL abort is suborbital, with not enough velocity to keep the flight-path angle within the nominal reentry values.
+As a result, the Shuttle will unavoidably descent rapidly and experience a drag spike.
+When Phase 2 is triggered, the initial hdot error is so large that Guidance keeps wings level for much longer than usual.
+Drag will rise rapidly, and possibly even break the high-drag limit for a short while.
+Drag will peak at the moment the descent is arrested, but guidance will stay at wings level for even longer as the drag error term is still large.
+The Shuttle will start climbing and drag will decrease down towards the reference profile.
+Once the drag error becomes small enough, guidance will command a maximum roll, to stop the climb and re-establish the reference hdot value.
+The descent should not take too long to stabilise close to the reference drag and from there on the rest of reentry plays out normally.

 # Terminal Area Energy Management (TAEM) guidance